kaltura/kaltura-player-rn/docs/player-functions.md

 `setup = async (playerType: PLAYER_TYPE, options: string, id: number = 0)`

-This method creates a Player instance internally (Basic, OVP/OTT Player) With this, it take the PlayerInitOptions which are having essential Player settings values.
+This method creates a Player instance internally (Basic, OVP/OTT Player).
+With this, it take the PlayerInitOptions which are having essential Player settings values.

 `playerType`: **Mandatory** The Player Type, Basic/OVP/OTT.
 [Check Constants](#Constants)

 `options` : For PlayerType 'Basic', this is _**Optional**_.
 For OVP/OTT, it is **Mandatory**. `playerInitOptions` JSON String [Check playerInitOptions](./player-initoptions.md)

  `id` : For PlayerType 'Basic', this is _**Not Required**_.
 For OVP/OTT, it is **Mandatory**.
-For OVP/OTT player this value should be always greater than 0 and should be valid; otherwise, we will not be able to featch the details for the mediaId or the entryId)
+For OVP/OTT player this value should be always greater than 0 and should be valid; otherwise, we will not be able to featch the details for the `mediaId` or the `entryId`.

-### Adding and removing the Player Listerners
+### Adding and Removing the Player Listerners
 ---

 `addListeners()`